20jasper/JJPWRGEM/xtask/templates/bench.template.md

 Is jjpwrgem blazingly fast?
 Yes.
 Is it the blazingly fastest?
 Depends on your definition

-It can parse and pretty print a 1.7MB JSON file in around ~11ms[^prettyCitm] and the average package.json in ~500 microseconds—the fastest I could find for CLIs that validate syntax. jjpwrgem is best in its class for stringification speed, with Gigabytes of througput for minification[^throughputBench].
-There's faster out there for parsing speed, but it does the job!
+It can parse and pretty print a 1.7MB JSON file in around ~11ms[^prettyCitm] and the average package.json in ~500 microseconds.
+Also see [the throughput benchmarks](^throughputBench)

 [^prettyCitm]: #pretty-citm-catalog